nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

 Each pipe maps to one on-air address used when transmitting or receiving packets.

 The on-air addresses are composed of a 2-4 bytes long "base address" in addition to a 1-byte prefix address.
-The nRF5 radio uses an alternating sequence of 0s and 1s as the preamble of the packet.
+The radio of the nRF52 Series uses an alternating sequence of 0s and 1s as the preamble of the packet.
 Therefore, for packets to be received correctly, the most significant byte of the base address should not be an alternating sequence of 0s and 1s, that is, it should not be 0x55 or 0xAA.

 Pipe 0 has its own unique base address, which is base address 0, while pipes 1-7 use the same base address, which is base address 1.